 The type of restaurant in your hotel will meet the needs of the majority of your guests and attract some locals from the area.
 For instance, an upscale hotel with business clients dining on business accounts may want to consider an upscale restaurant with gourmet or fusion cuisine.
 A mid-tier hotel may want to consider more of a sports bar-type atmosphere where people can get a low-cost burger or an expensive meal.
 If you know your clientele, you’ll have a more profitable restaurant.

 2. Determine How Many Households in the Area Can Afford It

-Starting a restaurant in a hotel is not only about attracting your guests, it is also about attracting people from the neighborhood.
+Starting a restaurant in a hotel is not only about attracting your guests, but it is also about attracting people from the neighborhood.
 That’s why you should find out how many “households per restaurant are in your eligible price point range.”
-Find out how many restaurants in the area sell the same thing that you sell within a five mile radius.
+Find out how many restaurants in the area sell the same thing that you sell within a five-mile radius.
 This will let you predict how successful your restaurant could be.

 3. Devise a Hypothetical Menu